Security Policy

 Issue triage

-We engage resources within OpenSSL to start the investigation and prioritization.
-We may work privately with individuals who are not core OpenSSL developers, as well as with other organizations and our employers, where we believe this can help with issue investigation, resolution, or testing.
+Notifications are received by the OMC and OTC.
+We engage resources within OpenSSL to start the investigation and prioritisation.
+We may work in private with individuals who are not on the OMC or OTC as well as other organisations and our employers where we believe this can help with the issue investigation, resolution, or testing.

 Threat Model